 When you have too much on your plate, you may have to face the fact that something has to suffer.
 Decide what that should be in advance.
 That doesn’t mean trying to do it all isn’t worth a shot, but more than likely one area of your life will need to be moved lower on the priority list.
 And that’s okay.
 The important thing is to recognize what is least important and make sure that you focus on the more important items first.

-If you don’t acknowledge this now, you may find yourself working harder on a lower priority item and accidentally neglecting a more important one.
+If you don’t acknowledge this now, you may find yourself working harder on a lower priority task and accidentally neglecting a more important one.
 All too often this lands either on self-care or family time.
 When you’re boss gives you a deadline but you don’t give yourself a deadline on some R&R, the first response is to focus on the clear instructions you were given by your boss and neglect yourself.